nils-n/meetings-reminder-system/TESTING.md

     <tr>
       <td style="text-align:center"> TC14 </td>
       <td> Verify consistency of the “Push” option to update the remote database with the local changes </td>
       <td> Not an error, but a note : It would be nice to have a dialog or some visual feedback that syncing of the local changes with the remote repository has been successful.
-Added to Future Implmenetations.
+Implemented in the latest version.
       </td>
     </tr>
     <tr>
       <td style="text-align:center"> TC19 </td>
       <td> Validate that application handles the case when internet connection is lost  </td>
       <td> An Error was discovered that the Application should display to user that it could not connect to the database.
-Working on a refactoring of a code before submission.
+After refactoring, test passes.
       </td>
     </tr>
  </table>